rebeccareilly/open-gsa-redesign/_apidocs/awards-api.md

 * It returns asynchronous responses by sending file downloadable links in the browser and in the emails.
 * It returns data in the JSON or CSV format as selected by the user.
 * It can return only the first 1,000,000 records.
 All the results are returned in one file based on the file format requested 10        records at a time.

+Awards Delete API:
+* It offers several optional search parameters and a free text search q to obtain the desired data.
+* It returns synchronous responses directly in the browser.
+* It returns ten records per page in the JSON format.
+* API retrieves data as per the descending order of the "Last Modified Date".
+* Dates must be provided in the MM/DD/YYYY format.
+* It can return only the first 10,000 records.
+Results are returned in paginated way, 1000 rows at a time.

+Awards Delete Extract API:
+* It offers several optional search parameters and a free text search q to obtain the    desired data.
+* It returns asynchronous responses by sending file downloadable links in the browser and in the emails.
+* It returns data in the JSON or CSV format as selected by the user.
+* It can return only the first 1,000,000 records.
+All the results are returned in one file based on the file format requested 10        records at a time.

 <p><small><a href="#">Back to top</a></small></p>

 ## Getting Started

 Awards API can be accessed from Beta or Alpha via the following end points:
 * https://api.sam.gov/prod/contractdata?api_key=< value >
 * https://api-alpha.sam.gov/prodlike/contractdata?api_key=< value >